 - Let them die back naturally and then dry the plants by placing on a shelf in an area that doesn’t get cold enough to freeze.

-- The third method is to let them die back and store in distilled water in a cool, 60 degree, dark place.
-To rejuvenate, float in water, 70 degrees or above, and pot when the plantlets sprout.
+- The third method is to let them die back and store in distilled water in a cool (60°F) dark place.
+To rejuvenate, float in water (70°F or above) and pot when the plantlets sprout.